Canouan, Saint Vincent and the Grenadines - Things to Do in Canouan

 Things to Do in Canouan

-Canouan, France - Complete Travel Guide
+Canouan, Saint Vincent and the Grenadines - Complete Travel Guide

 Top Things to Do in Canouan

-South Glossy Bay kitesurfing
+South Glossy Bay beach club afternoon

 Getting There